TheBrenny/JUMG-3.0/README.md

 ### How to use JUMG

 #### ~If you only want some packages:~
- 1. ~Copy the `com.brennytizer.jumg.utils` package to your workspace.~
+ 1. ~Copy the `com.thebrenny.jumg.utils` package to your workspace.~
  2. ~Copy your wanted packages across.~
  3. ~The packages should be available for use!~

-_This isn't actually done.
+_This isn't actually possible.
 Dependencies are everywhere throughout the project._

 #### If you want the full library:
  1. Eclipse